 Maybe you don’t use any other software providers right now, but you bootstrap the delivery of your opt-in’s.
 Or have some big complicated system for keeping your subscribers organized.
 ConvertKit will save you all that headache and time.
 Totally worth the investment.
 Spend that time on other elements of your blogging business that will help grow your income.

 So that’s that.
-My honest review of ConvertKit.
+My honest ConvertKit review.
 I’m clearly a fan;) The other thing I like about this company is that you feel really connected to it.
 They have a face behind the product, a very accessible customer service team, and great support in their Help forums.

 If you are thinking about building your list, or want to make a switch from your current provider, I’d say go for it.
 Sign up here!